johnwight/Configure-AEM-with-Launch-and-Analytics/README.md

 1. Enter your Adobe Analytics Report Suite ID in the corresponding report suites environments, such as *Production Report Suites*.
 If you do not have separate environments then please add the same report suite ID for all environments.

-1. If you do not know how to find the report suite ID, login via Marketing Cloud in Analytics (https://sc.omniture.com/login/), click **Admin >Report Suites** and create a new report suite or copy an ID of an existing report suite that you want to use.
+1. If you do not know how to find the Report Suite ID, login via Marketing Cloud in [Analytics](https://sc.omniture.com/login/), click **Admin >Report Suites** and create a new report suite or copy an ID of an existing report suite that you want to use.

 1. Click **Save** after entering the report suite ID as shown below.